 Author Sidebar: I refuse to spend a lot of time ranting and blaming the doctors and pharmaceutical companies.
 Why?
 Because getting upset and blaming them doesn't help you improve your diabetes.

 The 30-Day Cure Promise.
 There are a lot of websites, books, videos, etc. claiming that they can cure your diabetes in 30 days.
-In fact, some of them claim they can sure your diabetes in 7 days!
+In fact, some of them claim they can cure your diabetes in 7 days!
 Some of these sites use diabetics as pawns because most diabetics don't really understand the science of diabetes pathology.

 The bottom line here is that these websites are either lying to you or they're just ignorant when it comes to understanding cell biology, hematology, and biological processes such as erythropoiesis, specifically the life cycle of erythrocytes.